 A fraud overpayment, on the other hand, occurs when you knowingly provide false information or withhold information to receive benefits you should not have.
 Withholding or giving false information to obtain UI benefits is a serious offense that could result in criminal prosecution, in addition to fines and the overpayments that must be repaid.

-Penalties for Unemployment Fraud
+What are the Penalties for Unemployment Fraud?